Store Credit Cards vs Branded Credit Cards: The Facts You Need to Make the Right Decisions

 Branded credit cards, also known as bank cards or major credit cards, carry familiar names: Visa, Mastercard, American Express, Discover.
 With few exceptions, they are universally accepted by merchants in exchange for goods and services.
 Each of these cards comes with a pre-determined credit limit and you are allowed to spend freely until you reach that limit.
 Many bank cards have special programs that offer travel rewards or cash back on qualifying purchases.
 Balance transfer cards allow you to move balances from existing high interest rate cards to a new account at an extremely discounted rate and offer a term of 6 – 18 months to pay it off with no penalties.
 The interest rates on these cards vary depending upon your personal credit situation.

 Branded cards can be a little difficult to obtain, especially if you are establishing credit for the first time or if you are rebuilding credit.
 In order to qualify, you generally need to show consistent income and not be carrying a staggering debt load.
 Credit card companies want your business, so they have different programs suited to just about every income situation.
-Frequently your best option is to apply for a major card through your credit union, as they are familiar with your banking patterns and can approve cardholders more easily.
+Frequently your best option is to apply for a card through a credit union, like Achieva since we can be familiar with your banking patterns and can approve cardholders more easily.

 Store Cards